Demographics of the Church of Jesus Christ of Latter-day Saints: History

+In 1890, Utah had 118,201 Latter-day Saints members.

 The church experienced rapid numerical growth in the 20th century, especially in the 1980s and 1990s.
 For instance, in 1983, non-LDS sociologist Rodney Stark predicted total church membership could reach 267 million members by 2080.
 He reiterated those predictions again in 1998 as membership figures continued to exceed his interim predictions.

 Since then, however, church membership growth has slowed, especially since around 2012.

 In the last decade, the church has more than doubled in size in Africa.
 The largest regional increases by raw numbers (according to church-reported statistics) occurred in the United States, South America, and Africa.

 Between 2007 and 2022, the percentage of Americans who self-identify as Mormon has dropped from 1.8 percent to 1.2 percent (according to an independent tabulation of election survey data) - a percentage decrease of one-third over 15 years.

 Mormon corridor

 The Mormon corridor refers to the areas of western North America that were settled between 1850 and approximately 1890 by members of the Church of Jesus Christ of Latter-day Saints (LDS Church), who are commonly called "Mormons".

 In academic literature, the area is also commonly called the Mormon culture region.

 It generally follows the path of the Rocky Mountains of North America, with most of the population clustered in the United States.
 Beginning in Utah, the corridor extends northward through western Wyoming and eastern Idaho to parts of Montana and the deep south regions of the Canadian province of Alberta.
 It reaches south to San Bernardino, California on the west and through Tucson, Arizona on the east, reaches west to the Jordan Valley, Oregon area extending southward to Eldorado, Texas, and finally the U.S.-Mexico border, with isolated settlements in Baja California, Chihuahua, and Sonora.
 Settlements in Utah, south of the Wasatch Front, stretched from St. George in the southwest to Nephi in the northeast, including the Sevier River valley.
 The corridor is roughly congruent with the area between present-day Interstate 15 and U.S. Route 89.

 The larger chain of Mormon settlements, ranging from Canada to Mexico, were initially established as agricultural centers or to gain access to metals and other materials needed by the expanding Mormon population.
 The communities also served as waystations for migration and trade centered on Salt Lake City during the mid- to late 19th century.